rohanrav/screeny/README.md

 ### Common Issues

-**"Quartz framework not available"**

-- Solution: Install dependencies with `pip install -e .` or ensure internet connection for automatic installation
+**"spawn uvx ENOENT" error**

+- Solution: Use the full path to uvx in your MCP config instead of just `"uvx"`
+- Find path with: `which uvx`
+- Example: `"/opt/homebrew/bin/uvx"` or `"/usr/local/bin/uvx"`

 **"No approved windows found"**

-- Solution: Run `mcp-server-screeny --setup` first
+- Solution: Run `mcp-server-screeny --setup` first (or `uvx mcp-server-screeny --setup` if using uvx)

 **"Screen Recording permission required" or "No windows found"**